jupyter/jupyterlab/docs/source/extension/extension_points.rst

 ----------------

-As for the context menu and the main menu bar, JupyterLab provides an infrastructure to define and customized toolbar widgets of document widgets from the settings.
+As for the context menu and the main menu bar, JupyterLab provides an infrastructure to define and customize toolbar widgets of document widgets from the settings.
 A typical example is the notebook toolbar as seen in the snippet below:

 .. code:: typescript